matsengrp/phippery/docs/introduction.rst

 Here we focus most heavily on the ``Nextflow`` pipeline as it provides a framework for creating, modeling, and computing statistics on a PhIP-Seq dataset.
+The :ref:`pipeline inputs <sec_pipeline_inputs>`
-The pipeline's :ref:`inputs <sec_pipeline_inputs>` are just two CSV files with only a single column requirement in each.
+are demultiplexed fastq files for each of the sample IP's, as well as annotation tables for samples and peptides -- CSV files with only a single column requirement each.
-The default workflow then performs all of the major steps in processing the raw data and obtaining an enrichment dataset (along with some other statistical goodies).
+The default workflow then performs all of the major steps in processing the raw data and obtaining an enrichment dataset (along with some other optional statistical goodies).
 The pipeline will output a pickled binary of the `xarray.DataSet <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_ as described in :ref:`under the hood <sec_under_the_hood>`